ljhack/merchant-categorization/README.md

     🌟 Improve merchant filtering by removing outliers via embeddings.
     💡 Optimize clustering hyperparameters for better silhouette scores.
     🔬 Explore topic modeling for more granular merchant categorization.
+    🏷️ Name the cluster categories - check for heirarchies 📊 Add clustering confidence for each row, generate wordclouds using high confidence data 🔎 Analyse low confidence rows, may remove those rows from input data 🧹 Check if some clusters have specifically clustered non-merchant names, may remove that cluster from input data 🎯 Train final model on best input data
+    🚀 Convert final clustering model into API solution that categorizes un-clean merchant names 🔄 Compare with existing merchant categorization solution

 🤝 Contributing